rishichintala/Question-Generation-via-Paraphrase-Enriched-Fine-Tuning/README.md

 ## 🧠 Project Summary

-We explored how paraphrase knowledge can improve the quality of automatically generated questions.
+I explored how paraphrase knowledge can improve the quality of automatically generated questions.
 The core idea is that by exposing models to diverse question formulations, we can generate more natural, human-like questions from simple input sentences.

-Our implementation followed a three-model strategy:
+I implemented by following a three-model strategy:

 - **Baseline Model**: A BART model fine-tuned on SQuAD to generate questions based on sentence–answer pairs.
 - **Hybrid Model (Hybrid-2)**: A BART model further fine-tuned with paraphrased questions and special highlighting tokens to guide answer focus.